 Overall, I loved The Great Alone by Kristin Hannah, despite skimming various stretches here and there.
 Do I recommend the book?
 Absolutely!
-It’s a wonderful story filled with rich characters, great plot twists, and set in a unique and harsh setting.
-Hannah’s writing is easy to like and appeals to readers across genres, but… Hannah can get wordy and I bore pretty easily.
-Take my opinion with a grain of salt.
+It’s a beautiful story filled with rich characters, great plot twists, and set in a unique and harsh setting.
+Hannah’s writing is easy to like and appeals to readers across genres, but… Hannah can get wordy, and I bore pretty quickly.
+So take my opinion with a grain of salt.

 I was hooked on The Great Alone from the very beginning.
-I’ve read stories about Vietnam War veterans experiencing PTSD, I’ve read about Alaska, and I’ve even read about families terrorized by an abusive father; but I’ve never read a story where all of those ideas are expertly woven together into such a unique and intriguing plot.
-From start to finish, I turned page after page to find out how Leni survived the Alaskan frontier of the 1970s as well as the ever-growing threat that was her father.
+I’ve read stories about Vietnam War veterans experiencing PTSD, I’ve read about Alaska, and I’ve even read about families terrorized by an abusive father, but I’ve never read a story where all of those ideas are expertly woven into such a unique and intriguing plot.
+From start to finish, I turned page after page to find out how Leni survived the Alaskan frontier of the 1970s and the ever-growing threat that was her father.
 I really had no idea how it would all end.

 Right about now, you might be asking yourself why I would only rate this novel 4 out of 5 stars if I was so pleased with The Great Alone overall?
-Well, while I recognize that description is both needed and often beloved by readers, my reading time is so limited these days, I get bored when the story isn’t moving fast enough.
+While I recognize that description is both needed and often beloved by readers, my reading time is so limited these days that I get bored when the story isn’t moving fast enough.
 That definitely says more about me as a reader than it says about the book, but this is my review, so here we are.

-I am so glad that I read The Great Alone and I recommend that you check it out if you haven’t already.
-Kristin Hannah is a masterful writer and her books are well crafted and have intriguing plots that cater to readers all over the world.
+I am so glad that I read The Great Alone, and I recommend that you check it out if you haven’t already.
+Kristin Hannah is a masterful writer, and her books are well crafted and have intriguing plots that cater to readers worldwide.
 If you haven’t read any of her work already, this would be a great book to start with!